DASL-Lab/data-treatment-plant/data/README.md

     - 8 WWTPs, one of which is blank and sampled at different times, one is labelled NY* with 5 observations, the rest looking good with 33-37 observations each, all sampled at approximately the same times.
         - If only BB, OB, OH, TI, and WI are used, there will probably be some good nuggets to extract.
     - Some fun typos in "geo_loc_name..run."
-    - Focused exclusively on the receptor binding domain (spike protein).
+    - Focused exclusively on the receptor binding domain (spike protein), so mutations won't be generally applicable.
 - Swift et al. (2021): [PRJNA745177](https://www.ncbi.nlm.nih.gov/Traces/study/?query_key=35&WebEnv=MCID_650c44d372c3f35ccb6b4374&o=acc_s%3Aa)
     - 30 runs
     - Two sampling locations, sampled irregularly from Jun 2020 to Jan 2021.